opdavies/oliverdavies.uk/source/_podcast_episodes/25-jess-archer-drush-laravel-prompts.md

 chapters: []
 ---

-In this episode, Oliver and Jess Archer (Laravel core Team Member) discuss Laravel Prompts and Drush, PHP, Linux and working on the command line with tools like Neovim and tmux.
+In this episode, Oliver and Jess Archer (Engineering Team Lead at Laravel) discuss Laravel Prompts and Drush, PHP, Linux and working on the command line with tools like Neovim and tmux.